stocksmith/ml-research/README.md

 ## Project Structure

 **database-agg/**
-Scripts to add data to database with proper time and json formatting, has firebase scripts that will add
+Scripts to add data to database with proper time and json formatting, has firebase scripts that will add data directly to firestore.

 **datasets/**
 The collection of datasets are we are using for reference.